 Program Name2: National Wildlife Refuge System

-Project title: Mapping Eastern Red Cedar at Valentine National Wildlife Refuge with LiDAR and Imagery
+Project title: Mapping Eastern Red Cedar at Valentine National Wildlife Refuge

-Project description: Eastern red cedar (cedar) continued expansion across the Nebraska Sandhills poses great ecological risks to this largely intact (and massive) grassland ecosystem.
-Centered on Valentine National Wildlife Refuge (NWR, 72,350 ac, plus 2-mile buffer), this project used Light Detecting and Ranging (LiDAR) data and WorldView 2 winter color-infrared imagery to map cedars quickly and effectively, including smaller stature trees.
+Project description: Eastern red cedar (cedar) expansion across the Nebraska Sandhills poses great ecological risks to this largely intact (and massive) grassland ecosystem.
+Centered on Valentine National Wildlife Refuge (NWR, 72,350 acres, plus 2-mile buffer), this project used light detection and ranging (lidar) data and WorldView-2 winter color-infrared imagery to map cedars quickly and effectively, including smaller stature trees.

-Within the project area, we mapped 567 acres of cedars in 12,478 patches.
+Within the project area, 567 acres of cedars were mapped in 12,478 patches.
 Patch size ranged from single trees to 84 acres.
 Within the refuge, 174 acres of cedars in 5,592 patches were mapped with the largest patch just under 10 acres.
-Neither LiDAR or imagery can differentiate male from seed-bearing female trees, however, each patch was further characterized as potential “seed trees” or “seedlings” using height metrics derived from LiDAR as a proxy for tree maturity.
-Patches containing at least one pixel with a height of >1.5 m (~5 ft) were classified as containing seed trees; otherwise, patches were classified as seedlings.
-Across the project area, most patches (>98%) contained potential seed trees.
+Neither lidar nor imagery can differentiate male from seed-bearing female trees; however, each patch was further characterized as potential “seed trees” or “seedlings” using height metrics derived from lidar as a proxy for tree maturity.
+Patches containing at least one pixel with a height of more than 1.5 m (about 5 ft) were classified as containing seed trees; otherwise, patches were classified as seedlings.
+Across the project area, most patches (more than 98%) contained potential seed trees.

-Although 174 acres of cedars may seem inconsequential (<0.25% of the 72,350 ac refuge), the potential vulnerability to intact grasslands is high due to the sheer number and distribution of patches with potential seed-producing trees (Figure 1).
+Although 174 acres of cedars may seem inconsequential (less than 0.25% of the 72,350-acre refuge), the potential vulnerability to intact grasslands is high due to the sheer number and distribution of patches with potential seed-producing trees.
 Areas within 180 m of seed-bearing trees are at highest risk of seed contamination and eventual seedling recruitment.
-On the refuge, 3,578 single tree patches exist with each tree affecting a 28-ac area.
-This is significant as over 26% (13,726 ac) of all upland habitat on the refuge are in a dispersal zone.
+On the refuge, 3,578 single tree patches exist with each tree affecting a 28-acre area.
+Over 26% (13,726 acres) of all upland habitat on the refuge is in a dispersal zone.

 Refuge staff used these results to successfully compete for Inflation Reduction Act funding.
 Over the next several years, a systematic effort to mechanically remove cedars on Valentine NWR will occur.
-Preserving intact core grasslands by eliminating low density seed-producing cedars (single trees or small patches) and working outward towards higher density woodlands will result in larger cedar-free areas where monitoring and repeat treatments using prescribed fire can help keep grasslands free of cedars.
+Preserving intact core grasslands by eliminating low density seed-producing cedars (single trees or small patches) and working outward toward higher density woodlands will result in larger cedar-free areas where monitoring and repeat treatments using prescribed fire can help keep grasslands free of cedars.
 Additionally, FWS Partners for Fish and Wildlife staff is working with adjacent ranchers to promote similar actions as cedars negatively affect forage availability for livestock.

 Sensor Type: Lidar (terrestrial or bathymetric);Multispectral (approx. 4-12 bands);